red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     ```
     deployment.extensions/rook-ceph-osd-0 deleteed
     ```
 2. Now that the all associated OCP and Ceph resources for the failed device are deleted or removed, the new OSD can be deployed.
-This is done by restarting the `rook-ceph-operator` to force operator reconciliation.
+This is done by restarting the `rook-ceph-operator` to force the CephCluster reconciliation.

     ```
     oc get -n openshift-storage pod -l app=rook-ceph-operator